-Click the buttons below or the link above labeled “Things done” to see samples of my work.
-Or click “Things said” to join the conversation in my head.
+To see my work, click the category buttons below or the menu link above labeled “Things done.”
+To join the conversation in my head, click “Things said.”

-This is, after all, a blogfolio, the most recent additions to which are linked at the bottom of the page, a page where seldom is heard a discouraging word about best practices or leveraging synergies.
+Recent blog posts are linked at the bottom of the page, where seldom is heard a discouraging word about best practices or leveraging synergies.
 Not that I oppose such things necessarily.
 Live and let live, I say.
 Or leverage.
 Whichever.